Symplectic foliated fillings of sphere cotangent bundles: Model fillings

-If the path $\gamma$ is in a leaf, then $s^\gamma\equiv 0$.
+If the path $\gamma$ lies on a leaf, then $s^\gamma\equiv 0$.
 Indeed, the symplectic form on the leaf is standard on the cylindrical ends, and parallel transport by the standard symplectic form preserves the $p_1$-coordinate in the ends.
-This is not true if $\gamma$ does not lie on a leaf because the identification $i$ on the non-compact ends is only a foliated symplectomorphism, and not an equivalence of strong symplectic two-forms.
+This is not true if $\gamma$ does not lie on a leaf because the identification $i$ (from \eqref{eq:ends}) on the non-compact ends is only a foliated symplectomorphism, and not an equivalence of strong symplectic two-forms.